 All films are based on perception; so are politics.
 Surprised?
 No, we didn’t think so.

-This FYE will examine the way in which we perceive phenomena, such as politicians’ promises, government initiatives, films and internet video content—and how we retain and process those impressions.
+This FYE will examine the way in which we perceive phenomena, such as politician’s promises, government initiatives, films and internet video content—and how we retain and process those impressions.
 Do we really understand the nuances of what we consume via television, the internet and other media?
+How do they influence our personal philosophy and modes of thought?

 Are you a future Academy Award-winning film maker?
 The next power-wielding political wonk?
-Do you realize that many of the current award-winning films are explicitly political: Lincoln, Django Unchained, Argo, Les Miserables, Zero Dark Thirty?
+Do you realize that many of the current award-winning films are explicitly political: Lincoln, Argo, Les Miserables, Zero Dark Thirty?
+How about philosophical concepts in films like Shadows and Fog, Brazil, The Tempest?

 Did we mention that you get to make a short political film during the course?
-Let’s aim for our own political film festival!
+Let’s aim for our own Deep-Thought Film Festival!

 The Politics and Film and Philosophy FYE Program brings together these analytical disciplines in two full courses: Philosophy at the introductory level and American Government and Politics.
 These inquiries are connected not only by their presence in the media, but by common approaches to problem solving via thorough analytical reasoning.